 Look past the Hollywood façade of The Princess Diaries and She’s All That.
 Behind the glamour of transitioning from duck to swan, is the true underlying pain that a style transformation is not so romantic after all.

-The famous opera singer Maria Callas had an older sister considered far more attractive, while she felt an ugly duckling who struggled with weight issues.
-After hearing enough comments and criticism regarding her appearance, Maria chose to transform and returned back to the media with a slimmer physique; so much so, that people declared that she had made herself beautiful.
+The famous opera singer Maria Callas had an older sister who was considered more attractive.
+Maria felt as though she was an ugly duckling struggling with weight issues.
+After hearing ongoing comments and criticism regarding her appearance, Maria chose to transform.
+She returned back to the media with a slimmer physique; so much so, that people declared that she had made herself beautiful.

 I don’t need the money, dear.
 I work for art – Maria Callas

 Instead of the expectations of her confidence rising and ego boosting, Maria spent the rest of her life consumed by her looks, concerned that her glamour, makeup and jewellery was the true admiration, and that she was simply an awkward girl secretly hiding.

 This research was helped by the article: Does Appearance Matter?